 The Decision-Making Committee of the Environmental Protection Authority (EPA) recently announced what it calls a “comprehensive suite” of new rules for the toxic and ozone-depleting substance.

 Kade McConville, group director of Melbourne-based Draslovka Services Group, says the outcomes of the EPA reassessment “are now based on science over grandfather rights, and have categorically changed the landscape of fumigation in New Zealand”.

-Draslovka is seeking to have ethanedinitrile, an environmentally sustainable non-ozone depleting substance” discovered as a fumigant by The Commonwealth Scientific and Industrial Research Organisation in Australia as a methyl bromide alternative and manufactured by Draslovka in the Czech Republic, registered with the EPA in New Zealand.
+Draslovka is seeking to have ethanedinitrile (EDN), a “non ozone-depleter” developed by the company in the Czech Republic, registered with the EPA in New Zealand.

 Kade says he sees the EPA reassessment of methyl bromide as “justice for the environment and the communities which this substance has affected for decades”.

 Dr Chris Hill, general manager of the EPA’s Hazardous Substances Group, says the decision sets a roadmap to full recapture of methyl bromide.

 “It provides a clear and structured pathway for industry to reduce the amount of methyl bromide emitted,” says Dr Hill.

 Ship-hold fumigation will be banned from 1 January 2023.

 He says ”stepped increases” will apply to the recapture of methyl bromide from containers and covered log stacks, starting from 1 January 2022.

 Revoking the approval for methyl bromide (banning it outright) was “not in the scope” of this reassessment, but Dr Hill says the decision provides for far more stringent controls on its use.